Rich Chocolate Chia Pudding (vegan & keto)

 Here's what a blended chocolate chia pudding looks like:

 More Chia Pudding Recipes

-Recipe Notes and Substitutions
+Recipe Notes, FAQs, and Substitutions

 My Easiest Coconut Milk is a great make-your-own option for coconut milk.
 You can use any dairy-free milk or regular milk instead of coconut milk.
 Anything will work, including my Easiest Almond Milk.